IUPAC-InChI/InChI_Dev/INCHI-1-DOC/UserGuide/InChI_UserGuide.md

 Derivation of the InChI from an input chemical structure proceeds through three steps:
  1) normalization – all input information not needed for structure identification is discarded and structure information is divided into ‘layers’; 2) canonicalization – each atom is given a label that depends only on its position in the structure; 3) serialization – a string of characters, the Identifier, is generated from the canonical labels.
 All ‘chemical’ rules are applied in the first step.

 The current version of InChI Identifier is 1; the current stable version of the InChI software is 1.06 which replaces the previous version 1.05.
+Version 1.07-beta3 is currently tested.

 ## Standard and non-standard InChI